ryrichard/Task-Monitor/AWS-Assignment10.md

 # AWS-Assignment 10
 I wasn't able to fully connect with AWS.
-Was trying to follow the instructions, but I'm not sure whether I missed something or
+Was trying to follow the instructions, but I'm not sure whether I missed something or did something wrong.

 <img src="/images/AWS.png" alt="AWS" title="AWS">